chromium/chromium/ui/base/interaction/README.md

 the element is of the expected type.

-Here is an example that shows some of the functionality of `ElementTracker` and `ElementTrackerElement`.
+Here is an example that shows some of the functionality of `ElementTracker` and `TrackedElement`.
 Note that you must specify the `ElementContext` in which you are listening:
 ``` cpp
 void ListenForShowEvent(ui::ElementIdentifier id, ui::ElementContext context) {